Cost of Relocating to Canada from Nigeria: ₦5,367,575–₦22,409,626

 | Nigerian community | Medium |

-Insider Tips for Moving to Canada
+Insider Tips for Relocating to Canada

 Express Entry (Federal Skilled Worker)

-CRS cutoff scores dropped to 508 for CEC draws in early 2026, the lowest in two years.
-If your CRS is between 470โ510, submit your profile now and stack points with a French TEF (up to 50 bonus points).
-Category-based draws for healthcare and STEM made up 98% of invitations in 2025 โ align your NOC code to an in-demand category for a faster ITA.
+CRS cutoff scores dropped to 515 for CEC draws in late 2025, the lowest in two years.
+If your CRS is between 470–520, submit your profile now and stack points with a French TEF (up to 50 bonus points).
+Category-based draws for healthcare and STEM made up 98% of invitations in 2025 — align your NOC code to an in-demand category for a faster ITA.
+Total Express Entry government fees are CAD $1,610 ($1,175 USD): $950 processing + $85 biometrics + $575 RPRF.
+Medical exam varies by physician (~$150–300 CAD, not a fixed government fee).
+WES ECA costs approximately CAD $264 base (~$193 USD), plus HST and courier (~CAD $320–350 total).
+IELTS in Nigeria costs ~$200 USD (₦279,500–₦299,000).

 Provincial Nominee Program (PNP)

-Manitoba PNP and Nova Scotia PNP consistently have the fastest provincial processing (6โ8 weeks) and lower CRS thresholds.
+Manitoba PNP and Nova Scotia PNP consistently have the fastest provincial processing (6–8 weeks) and lower CRS thresholds.
 A PNP nomination adds 600 CRS points, essentially guaranteeing an ITA in the next Express Entry draw.
 Target provinces with lower competition: Saskatchewan, New Brunswick, and Nova Scotia all have dedicated tech and healthcare streams with smaller applicant pools than Ontario or BC.

 Study Permit + Post-Graduation Work Permit